Frequently Asked Questions

 It is still unknown but scientists have found over 500 strains and are still researching and understanding the true complexities of these bacteria.
 With the use of

-- Strains: Multiple strains of probiotics, to have a greater health benefit
+Strains: The diversity of multiple strains will yield a greater health benefit

 For more on dog digestive problems or cat digestive problems